rxdha1/vercelmcpwind/README.md

 Allows for database provisioning (e.g., PostgreSQL, MySQL, or Vercel’s own storage).
 Optionally, provides authentication and environment variable management.

-Vercel Integration: The deployment provider is set to Vercel.
-Fill in your actual projectId, teamId, and API token (these can be generated on your Vercel dashboard). v0.dev Integration: The AI provider is v0.dev.
+**Vercel Integration**: The deployment provider is set to Vercel.
+Fill in your actual `projectId`, `teamId`, and API token (these can be generated on your Vercel dashboard).

+**v0.dev Integration**: The AI provider is v0.dev.
 You’ll need an API key from your v0.dev account.

-Database Setup: The configuration provisions a PostgreSQL database using Vercel’s managed Postgres (or you can swap for MySQL, PlanetScale, etc.).
+**Database Setup**: The configuration provisions a PostgreSQL database using Vercel’s managed Postgres (or you can swap for MySQL, PlanetScale, etc.).
 The connection string is referenced via an environment variable.

+**Features:**
-Features: Flags to enable auto-deployment, AI code generation, and database provisioning.
+- Flags to enable auto-deployment, AI code generation, and database provisioning.
-Instructions: Human-readable steps for how the MCP ould orchestrate the workflow.

-Support multiple database types: PostgreSQL, MySQL, SQLite, and MongoDB, each with their own provider and environment variable for connection.
+- Support for multiple database types: PostgreSQL, MySQL, SQLite, and MongoDB, each with their own provider and environment variable for connection.
-Add advanced configuration:
-Secrets management for sensitive values (API keys, DB passwords, etc.).
+- Secrets management for sensitive values (API keys, DB passwords, etc.).
-Multi-environment support for development, staging, and production, allowing you to override environment variables and secrets per environment.
+- Multi-environment support for development, staging, and production, allowing you to override environment variables and secrets per environment.
-Flags to enable these features in the features section.
-Provide clear placeholders and structure so you can easily fill in your actual credentials.
+- Provide clear placeholders and structure so you can easily fill in your actual credentials.

 This configuration enables flexible deployment, secure secrets handling, and easy switching between environments.

 ## MCP Configuration File
 le Overview